knpuniversity/symfony2-rest/knpu/episode5/battle-resource.md

 ## Resources: Programmer + Project = (epic) Battle

 Go to the frontend at `http://localhost:8000` and login with `weaverryan`, password `foo`.
-The API for programmer resource is done: you can create, edit, view and do other cool programmery things.
+The API for the programmer resource is done: you can create, edit, view and do other cool programmery things.

 But the *real* point of the site is to create epic *battles*, and here's how: choose